OctopusDeploy/docs/docs/projects/version-control/index.md

 ## Additional options in your Build Server integration

 Once an Octopus project is configured to be version-controlled, you can choose which branch to build from before creating a release in Octopus.
-To enable this, we have added the following two new fields to the our common integrations - TeamCity, Asure DevOps, Jenkins, Github Actions and Bamboo.
+To enable this, we have added the following two new fields to our common integrations - TeamCity, Azure DevOps, Jenkins, GitHub Actions, and Bamboo.

 * Git Reference - the user-friendly alias for a commit hash.
 * Git Commit - the commit SHA-1 hash.